victordomingos/optimize-images/README.md

 that by using this option all PNG images will loose transparency and image quality may be affected in a very noticeable way.

-There is also an option to process only the specified directory, without recursion.

 ### DISCLAIMER
 **Please note that the operation is done DESTRUCTIVELY, by replacing the